proc7ts/context-values/README.md

 ### Default Value

 Context value key may declare a default value.
-It will be evaluated and returned when the value is not found and no fallback value specified in the request.
+It will be evaluated and returned when the value not found and no fallback one specified in the request.

 The default value is evaluated by the function accepting a `ContextValues` instance as its only argument.
 ```typescript